Outlining the Applications of a VIS Spectrophotometer

 The Cronus series VIS spectrophotometer from Admesy is capable of calibrating its own built-in tri-stimulus colorimeter and perform high-speed colorimetric measurements based on spectral accuracy.
 It can be used for R&D of emerging display technologies, or quality control of end-products in sites where multiple different display technologies are monitored.

 Light-emitting diodes (LEDs) are one of the most broadly used components in the world, with applications in industrial, commercial, and domestic sectors.
 While LEDs are easy and affordable to produce, differences between batches are inevitable due to the production processes.
 Binning LEDs is useful to ensure uniformity and consistency in lighting products.

 Light Bulb Measurements with VIS Spectrophotometers

-The colour rendering index (CRI) refers to a light source’s capacity to accurately reproduce the colours of objects respective to natural (day)light.
-A high CRI value is attractive for applications where accurate colour reproduction is required.
+The color rendering index (CRI) refers to a light source’s capacity to accurately reproduce the colors of objects respective to natural (day)light.
+A high CRI value is attractive for applications where accurate color reproduction is required.
 This may not only be important for general interior lighting but in particular for (fashion) retail.